 5 Top Tips for the Perfect Extension for your Post War to 2000’s homeRenovations

-If own a post war – 2000’s home, you are probably over living in cramped conditions.
+If you own a post-war – 2000’s home, you are probably over living in cramped conditions.

 Even if your house has been renovated previously, chances are you still require more space.